andreyDavid/andreyDavid/README.md

 # Hi, you've reached Andrey's Git! <br>I'm not in right now, please leave a message

 I am a software engineer with hands on expiriance using Python and JS.
-I am passionate about technologies and love to learn new things, currenctly on my way to beacome a full stack developer.
+I am passionate about technologies and love to learn new things, always learninig to beacome a better full front end developer.

 #### 🔭 I’m currently working on Cypress & Node.js projects